Western Libraries: Layout

-The main floor (M) contains the service desk, study rooms, as well as many large study tables, and is considered a "normal conversation area".
-The two lower floors, Ground (G), and Lower Ground (LG) contain upwards of one hundred study cubicles for quiet study, and is considered a "silent area".
-There are also six floors (S1-S6), which are known collectively as "the stacks", and house the majority of the print collection.
+The main floor (M) contains the Info Desk, study rooms, as well as many large study tables, and is considered a conversation-friendly learning zone.
+The two lower floors, Ground (G), and Lower Ground (LG) contain upwards of one hundred study cubicles for focused, individual work, and is considered a silent learning zone.
+There are six floors (S1-S6) known collectively as the stacks which house the majority of the general print collection, which has an emphasis on Engineering, Sciences, Technology, Health Sciences, Medicine and Dentistry topics.

 Study Spaces

 Collaborative learning spaces are ideal for preparing presentations, assignments, reciting presentations or studying independently.
 All areas are AODA compliant.
 Media Rooms and Media Tables are bookable by the Western community and are equipped with various techniques to facilitate collaboration, including multi-view display screens, adaptors, and projectors.